-On December 24th of 1847, The Morning Chronicle (of Quebec) printed a ‘return’ of names and ages of emigrants who died on ships prior to arriving in Quebec.
+On 24 December, the Quebec Morning Chronicle recorded the names of many of the dead.
 Throughout that year, the same newspaper printed ‘returns’ of deaths at Grosse Ile.
 One such report, from September 9th 1847 is available here , taking up the entire right half of their front page.

 Moreover, a significant number (perhaps more than sixty) of the Strokestown emigrants were orphaned on Canadian shores and were initially cared for by La Société charitable des Dames Catholiques de Québec.
 They were subsequently adopted through the generosity of the Catholic Church and French-Canadian families.
 These orphans included Patrick Madden, aged 17, and his sister Maria, aged 11, who arrived at the Quebec City orphanage on 18 August, their parents having perished on the crossing on board the Virginius.
 Others included Bridget Egan, aged 6, and her brother Peter, aged 16, from Kilglass, adopted by the Belanger family of Rimouski; Catherine Feeney, aged 18, and her sister Anne, aged 8, from Bumlin, adopted by a Mr Kelly of St Sylvester, and Patrick and Thomas Quinn from Lissonuffy, who were placed in the care of George Bourke in Nicolet, southwest of Quebec City.